Foreword

 Domain expertise applied to AI training.
 Lawyers training legal AI.
 Doctors training medical AI.
 Coders training code AI.
 Bankers training finance AI. ~$85+/hr at Mercor.
 The core of Mercor's $1B revenue.
 Top tier of the RLHF labor market.

-This tier overlaps with shipstacked's vertical-specialist supply pool.
-A legal AI practitioner currently doing RLHF work for OpenAI could plausibly also do A1 (AI Integration Operator) work at a law firm.
-The same human, two different markets.
+This tier overlaps with shipstacked's vertical-specialist supply pool, and (newly recognized in v0.4) with Part VII practitioners.
+A legal AI practitioner currently doing RLHF work for OpenAI could plausibly also do A1 (AI Integration Operator) work at a law firm, or operate as a G1 (AI-Native Legal Practitioner) for their own clients.
+The same human, three different markets.

 AI Quality Auditors / Red Team Contractors